w3c/sync-media-pub/src/pages/sync-media.md

 </body>
 {% endexample %}

-The reason for including a narration `track`, even though it supplies no default values, is because it would enable a user agent to have separate controls for narration audio vs background music audio.
+The reason for including a narration `track`, even though it supplies no default values, is because it would enable a user agent to have separate controls for narration audio vs background music audio. {.note}

 ### Metadata
 SyncMedia has a generic mechanism for incorporating metadata but does not require or define any specific metadata.
-Metadata lives in the document `head`.
+Metadata must go in the SyncMedia document `head`.

 | Term | Description |
 | -----| ----------- |
 | `metadata`{#metadata} | Extension point that allows the inclusion of metadata from any metainformation structuring language |

 ## Playback